Oaktree Specialty Lending (OCSL)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
+Examining a company’s long-term performance can provide clues about its quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Oaktree Specialty Lending grew its revenue at an impressive 17.2% compounded annual growth rate.
+Luckily, Oaktree Specialty Lending’s revenue grew at an impressive 15.2% compounded annual growth rate over the last five years.
 Its growth beat the average financials company and shows its offerings resonate with customers.

 6. Assets Under Management (AUM)

-Oaktree Specialty Lending’s AUM has grown at an annual rate of 13.7% over the last five years, a step above the broader financials industry but slower than its total revenue.
-When analyzing Oaktree Specialty Lending’s AUM over the last two years, we can see its assets dropped by 1.9% annually.
+Oaktree Specialty Lending’s AUM has grown at an annual rate of 13% over the last five years, a step above the broader financials industry but slower than its total revenue.
+When analyzing Oaktree Specialty Lending’s AUM over the last two years, we can see its assets dropped by 3% annually.
 Other parts of the business were even bigger detractors of growth than fundraising or short-term investment performance over this shorter period since assets outperformed total revenue.
-But again, we put less weight on asset growth given how lumpy and cyclical it can be.
+That said, assets aren't the be-all and end-all due to their unpredictable and cyclical nature.

-Oaktree Specialty Lending’s AUM punched in at $2.85 billion this quarter, falling 1.2% short of analysts’ expectations.
-This print was 5.7% lower than the same quarter last year.
+Oaktree Specialty Lending’s AUM punched in at $2.95 billion this quarter, beating analysts’ expectations by 1.7%.
+This print was 4% higher than the same quarter last year.

 7. Pre-Tax Profit Margin